 All the rooms come with AC / heaters (a must in Madrid!), outlets, reading lamps, and of course, free WiFi.
 If you stay in a private room, you also get towels, toiletries, and hangers.
 The rooms are ultra-clean, comfortable and modern – mine would have easily fit another person.

-If I had to choose one thing to rave about, it would be the ambiance of Mad Hostel.
+If I had to choose one thing to rave about, it would be the ambiance of Cats Hostel.
 I know I mentioned this earlier but I’ll repeat – party hostels are so NOT my jam.
-While Mad Hostel is incredibly social, all the late-night drinking shenanigans took place down the street at their sister hostel, Cat’s.
-Between both hostels, the social calendar was chock-full of activities including tapas tours, walking tours, karaoke nights, salsa classes and more!
-At Mad, there’s a rooftop terrace open from 6pm – 11pm daily where people can hang out, get a drink, and listen to music.
+Cats is all about socializing, The social calendar was chock-full of activities including tapas tours, walking tours, karaoke nights, salsa classes and more!
+There’s also a rooftop terrace open from 6pm – 11pm daily where people can hang out, get a drink, and listen to music.
 There’s also plenty of space in the reception area to chill as well.
 Socializing made easy for the solo / social traveler is definitely an accommodation win in my book!

 - Free breakfast: Get your day started right with breakfast, the most important meal of the day.
 Mad offers a variety of cereals, pastries, and toast – totally on par with what you eat for breakfast in Spain.
 There’s also water, juice, and a fancy coffee machine that makes cappuccinos and other caffeinated drinks.
 Did I mention it’s free?